praekeltfoundation/vumi/docs/middleware.rst

 ==========

-Middleware provides additional functionality that can be attached to any existing transport or application worker.
+Middleware provides additional functionality that can be attached to any existing transport or application worker or dispatcher.
 For example, middleware could log inbound and outbound messages, store delivery reports in a database or modify a message.

 Attaching middleware to your transport or application worker is fairly straight forward.
 Just extend your YAML configuration file with lines like::